 Betsy (Elizabeth) Yeaman was the second of five children born to Dean and Maggie Yeaman.

-At a time when treatment for MS was virtually unavailable, Betsy's condition continued to decline, especially after childbirth and even more so after her husband filed for divorce.
+At a time when treatment for MS was virtually unavailable, Betsy's condition continued to decline, especially after childbirth and even more so after her subsequent divorce.
 She died of complications from MS in 1987.

 Betsy was survived by her parents, son Isaac, sisters Billie and Kate, and brothers Don and Rob.

-Isaac is grown up with three children of his own.
-Betsy's mom Maggie lives in Walnut Creek and lives an active life without the help of a cane.
+Isaac is grown up now with three children of his own.
+Betsy's mom Maggie lives in Walnut Creek and lives an active life, still walking without the help of a cane.

 Brilliant, and one of my favorites--but she never knew.

 From Vicki Hansen-Scharnikow on June 15th, 2019